htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 React.ReactChild[] => requires multiple children of type 'ReactChild' React.Children => is not a type
 React.ReactNode => best solution for React children type, it supports all things

+## CSS style type

+React.CSSProperties => type of style object, catches misspell of css style properties Props can have default values